wrpm/esis-partner-api-doc/alt-prices.md

 ## Summary

-For product with price, special price, and price text as in table below
+For product with price, special price, and price text as in the table below

 |  | HRK | EUR | Note |
 | --- | --- | --- | --- |